Exporting and importing agents

 The bundle is downloaded as a .json file.
 If you set a passphrase, the file is saved as .encrypted.json instead.

-Note: Sensitive information like API keys, OAuth credentials, and passwords are automatically removed from the export.
-When someone imports the bundle, they will be prompted to provide their own credentials.
+Note: Sensitive information such as API keys, OAuth credentials, and passwords are removed from the export automatically.
+After import, people are prompted to add their own credentials.

 - From the agent creation screen, click Import Agent.